 I’ll talk more about how you can prevent rodents even in your shop later in the article because this could also happen to your foodstuffs even if they are in your shop.

 If you want to go into foodstuff business wholesale I’ll advise you to rent a warehouse instead of a shop.
 The massive space will allow your foodstuff to breathe and will always give you the opportunity to buy more foodstuffs without fear.

-4. Things to Consider Renting Shop for Foodstuff Business
+4. Things to Consider Renting Shop

 There are many things to consider when renting a shop for your foodstuff business in Nigeria.

 You need to consider location and this is because it has a lot to do with how customers can easily locate you.
 When it comes to choosing a location you need to consider where thousands of likely customers will pass every day.
 It is at this kind of location or area you should rent a shop.

 After deciding your location, you also need to consider how much you will pay for rent at least for the first few months.
 This money is often taken from your capital and to make it logical it must not pass more than 20% – 30% of your capital.

 For example, if the capital you have set aside for your foodstuff business is N1M this means the money for the yearly rent for your foodstuff shop must not exceed N300K.

 You need to consider the space also.
 Is the shop spacious enough?
 Can it contain your foodstuff now and will it be able to contain more foodstuff in the nearby future when the business starts growing?
 These are the 3 main factors you need to consider when renting a shop in Nigeria for this business.

 It’s impossible to go into the sales of all types of foodstuff except you are sure that you can really handle every part of it.
 Even Aliko Dangote did not go into the sales of all foodstuffs he specialized in some.However, here is the list of foodstuff you can buy and sell in your foodstuff business in Nigeria.